 Data Subjects (“subject” being the term for end users) can request the Data Controller to stop processing data.

 12.3 Bluedot Implementation

 As the Data Controller, data collection originates from integrating the Bluedot Point SDK into your mobile apps.
 The first step the SDK performs is authenticating your app by a method known as the Bluedot service.
 The app may explicitly stop the Bluedot service at any time, therefore immediately ceasing data collection.

-See developer documentation for Android and iOS to disable the Bluedot service.
-Upon an app restarting, the Bluedot service should not be initiated for users whom have not consented to data collection.
+See the developer documentation for Android and iOS to disable the Bluedot service.
+Upon an app restarting, the Bluedot service should not be initiated for users who have not consented to data collection.